mistweaverco/shazam.sh/README.md

 shazam --pull-in-existing
 ```

+> [!WARNING]
-I would recommend to backup any existing files in your dotfiles directory,
+> It's recommended to backup any existing files in your dotfiles directory,
-before running this command,
+> before running this command,
-because it will overwrite the existing files.
+> because it will overwrite the existing files.

+> [!TIP]
-If you have some sort of version control system in place,
+> If you have some sort of version control system in place,
-you can use that to backup your files.
+> you can use that to backup your files.

-### Passing a path to shazam.sh
+## `--dotfiles-path` flag

 You can pass a path to `shazam` to specify the path to your dotfiles directory
 via the `--dotfiles-path` flag.